 Pumpkin seeds may also relieve the symptoms of benign prostate enlargement

-One of the best natural sources of magnesium which controls blood pressure, reduces risk of heart disease, and maintains healthy bones
+One of the best natural sources of magnesium which controls blood pressure reduces the risk of heart disease and maintains healthy bones

 Natural source of tryptophan, an amino acid that promotes sleep.